|"Connaître la réglementation afin de la

 - Minimum wage and wage payment, including overtime pay, as well as perquisites set legally or conventionally ;

 - Health and safety at work, minimum employment age, children employment ;

 - Illegal work.

 Within the framework of a short-term posting for cabotage operation or international transport to or from France, most of the provisions to be complied concern working times, rest periods and pay calculation.
 Maximum work periods and minimum rest periods must be respected if the employee is posted for a period at least equal to the reference period (daily, weekly).
 The employee benefits from the minimum rates of pay in France unless the remuneration provided for by his contract of employment is more advantageous.

-The labor inspection services are informed in accordance with the provisions of Article R 1262-2 of the Labor Code when a posted worker suffers a work accident and is not affiliated to a French social security scheme.
+The labor inspection services are informed in accordance with the provisions of Article R 1262-2 of the Labor Code when a posted worker suffers a work accident.

 Establishment of a posting attestation